PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 volume while preserving operator axis semantics and ONNX provenance already carried by the initial ModelIR clone.

+Full-integer Identity elision also uses one differential index.
+Its ordered replacement table preserves Identity-chain resolution and the special graph- output producer promotion rule.
+Retained operator inputs/outputs are updated through index primitives, then all elided Identity objects are removed in one batch compaction.
+A no-Identity preflight avoids index construction entirely.
+The quantization module no longer assigns a rebuilt operator list for this cleanup.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,